Guillermo Delgado (left) and Phillip Lühl (right) with their lawyer, Uno Katjipuka-Sibolile (centre). Photo: Namibia Equal Rights Movement

 In a major legal victory for same-sex families in Namibia, the Windhoek High Court has recognised a gay couple’s son as a Namibian citizen.

-On Wednesday, Judge Thomas Masuku ruled that two-and-half-year-old Yona Delgado-Lühl is entitled to Namibian citizenship by descent.
+On Wednesday, Judge Thomas Masuku ruled that two-and-a-half-year-old Yona Delgado-Lühl is entitled to Namibian citizenship by descent.

 The boy was born via surrogacy in South Africa to Namibian Phillip Lühl and his Mexican husband, Guillermo Delgado.